 Horseback riding is a memorable experience for all ages.
 In the Ptolemaida area, you can ride beautifully trained horses in...

 Horseback riding is a memorable experience for all ages.
 In the Ptolemaida area, you can ride beautifully trained horses in specially designed facilities.
-Under the safe guidance of experienced instructors, you will enjoy the pleasure of connecting with the horse and moving through nature as an easy rider, whether you are a beginner or a seasoned horse riding enthusiast.
+Under the safe guidance of experienced instructors, you will enjoy the pleasure of connecting with the horse and moving through nature at ease in the saddle, whether you are a beginner or a seasoned horse riding enthusiast.

 The aromatic plants & herbs experience